vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Serialisation/SerializedObject How-to.md

 SerializedProperty lastElement = values.GetArrayElementAtIndex(values.arraySize - 1);
 ```

-Inserting elements into the array is achieved with [InsertArrayElementAtIndex](https://docs.unity3d.com/ScriptReference/SerializedProperty.InsertArrayElementAtIndex.html).
+Inserting elements into the array is achieved with [`InsertArrayElementAtIndex`](https://docs.unity3d.com/ScriptReference/SerializedProperty.InsertArrayElementAtIndex.html).
 #### Removing elements
-Use [DeleteArrayElementAtIndex](https://docs.unity3d.com/ScriptReference/SerializedProperty.DeleteArrayElementAtIndex.html) to remove an element at an array index.
+Use [`DeleteArrayElementAtIndex`](https://docs.unity3d.com/ScriptReference/SerializedProperty.DeleteArrayElementAtIndex.html) to remove an element at an array index.
-If the type is Object Reference you may need to set [objectReferenceValue](https://docs.unity3d.com/ScriptReference/SerializedProperty-objectReferenceValue.html) to null beforehand, or else a call to this method will nullify the reference and not remove the element.
+If the type is Object Reference you may need to set [`objectReferenceValue`](https://docs.unity3d.com/ScriptReference/SerializedProperty-objectReferenceValue.html) to null beforehand, or else a call to this method will nullify the reference and not remove the element.

 ### Objects
-Every new UnityEngine.Object type in the serialization hierarchy is a new SerializedObject.
+Every new `UnityEngine.Object` type in the serialization hierarchy is a new `SerializedObject`.
 This means that using `FindPropertyRelative` will not iterate its children, as the children are a part of a different hierarchy.
 To iterate the children of another object you need to instance a new SerializedObject.

 ```csharp